live-keys/livekeys/doc/pages/adding-a-palette.md

 # Adding a palette

 To add a palette, we have to make sure that LiveKeys is made aware that the palette exists.
-That's done through the appropriate `live.plugin.json` file for each plugin, under the `palettes` key.
+That's done through the appropriate `live.module.json` file for each module, under the `palettes` key.
 An example is given below.

 ```json
 {